myTerminal/eslint-config-myterminal/README.md

 ## To-Do

-* Separate out rules even further
+* Separate out rules even further into multiple rule-sets
 * Add rules for a few more disciplines